-First person is told from the perspective of a character within the story, usually the lead character but sometimes a peripheral character that happens to know most of the events either through observation, participation or through someone else telling them what happened.
-“I went to the store to get beer.”
+First person is told from the perspective of a character within the story, usually the lead character but sometimes a peripheral character that happens to know most of the events either through observation, participation, or through someone else telling them what happened.
+“I went to the store to get a beer.”
 It is also possible to have multiple first-person narratives, with the perspective shifting by chapter or by scene from one storyteller to another.

 Reliable or Unreliable Narrators

 In first person narratives, the character sees everything from their own point of view.
 This means that they cannot know what happens unless they observe it or are told it, and the way they observe the story may be pretty close to the facts or skewed by their own perceptions.
 A story narrated by a pathological liar or a child, for example, may not accurately reflect the reality of what is going around them.
 Third person narrators are usually not unreliable, but it is possible to do this as well.